st0rmEX/gitlet/README.md

-# Git-Lite
+# Gitlet
 A lite-version of the widely used version-control system Git.
-In this implementation, Git-Lite uses tree like data structures to store "blobs" of information containing file contents.
+In this implementation, Gitlet uses tree like data structures to store "blobs" of information containing file contents.
 Commits and switching between different branches are supported.
 ## Supported Commands
 ### - `init`